spot_img

 By Gavin Kentch

-Yesterday I asked Matt Whitcomb if the Olympics schedule, with one race nearly every day, is harder or easier than the World Cup schedule, with two races nearly every day.
+Earlier this week I asked Matt Whitcomb if the Olympics schedule, with one race nearly every day, is harder or easier than the World Cup schedule, with two races nearly every day.
 “It’s easier,” he said.
 Instantly and unambiguously.

 I’m writing this from the venue.
 The gates recently opened to spectators.
 I am sitting in the Enhanced Venue Media Center, a very large tent heated to approximately 100 degrees.
 I have never previously been at a ski race that had more than a dozen or so reporters at it (all-time shoutout to Anchorage for sending as many reporters to 2025 U.S. Nationals as were present at the Canmore World Cup swing in February 2024).
 This tent has a capacity for something like 200 journalists, and is filling quickly.